Bradfield/algos/graphs/depth-first-search.md

 maintain a record of the nodes that have been visited as we recursively traverse through our sample graph.
 For each vertex, any neighboring vertices that have not yet been visited are traversed.
-This is much like our depth first traversal for our knight's tour solution, except that we do not need to keep track of the path taken to reach every vertex, allowing us to more simply use our `visited` set.
+This is much like our depth first traversal for our knight’s tour solution, except that we do not need to keep track of the path taken to reach every vertex, allowing us to more simply use our `visited` set.